ponytailer/pydantic-client/README.md

 ## Error Handling

 HTTP errors are raised as exceptions by the underlying HTTP client libraries.
 Make sure to handle these appropriately in your application.

----

-⭐ If you like this project, please star it on GitHub!